 This type of insurance is offered by companies like i-Digital and Protect Your Bubble, and will protect your laptop, tablet or mobile phone from all risks - including theft, and accidental damage like screen breakage and liquid damage.

 i-Digital offers three tiers of cover: Essential, Essential Plus, and Premier.
-Essential will cover up to five gadgets, each worth £500.
+Essential will cover up to five gadgets, each worth £600.
 So if one of your gadgets is worth more than this, like your laptop or tablet, it wouldn’t be covered.
 This tier also does not cover loss.
-Essential Plus covers gadgets up to £750, and includes loss.
-Premier is much more comprehensive, covering each gadget up to £1,000 (so would probably cover your MacBook), and includes loss as well as extras like download cover.
+Essential Plus covers up to 5 gadgets, each up to £900, and includes loss.
+Premier is much more comprehensive, covering each gadget up to £1,200, and includes loss as well as extras like download cover.

 i-Digital might be a good choice if you’ve got lots of gadgets to insure, like a phone, laptop, tablet, camera and headphones.

 The first two tiers of insurance, while cheaper, are quite limited.
-So if you’ve got expensive gadgets (exactly why you would want to insure them…), you may end up having to pay more.
+So if you’ve got expensive gadgets, you may end up having to pay more.

 Protect Your Bubble bases its prices on the specific model and value of your gadgets.
-Note that Protect your Bubble doesn’t offer protection against loss as standard and does not offer it at all for laptops, MacBooks, TVs and desktops.
-Additional loss cover costs £1.50 per month per gadget.
+Note that Protect your Bubble doesn’t offer protection against loss as standard and does not offer it at all for laptops, MacBooks, TVs and desk.

-Endsleigh will insure up to 3 gadgets.
+Endsleigh will insure up to 3 gadgets, including laptops, phones and tablets.
 Like Protect Your Bubble, it bases its prices on the model of your gadgets.
-However, as with the rest of its insurance it also changes the prices depending on where you go to university, and whether you live on or off campus.
+However, as with the rest of its insurance, it also changes the prices depending on where you go to university, and whether you live on or off campus.
 Its gadget cover is significantly cheaper for a student living in halls.
-Endsleigh offers protection against accidental damage and loss as standard, as well as a 24 hour gadget replacement policy.
+Endsleigh offers protection against accidental damage and loss as standard, as well as a 24-hour gadget replacement policy.